Payment Flow and Custom Development

 After completing the order data write to the orders

-table, we can start upgrading or updating benefits for recurring subscription users, i.e., the upgradeSubscriptionCredits
+table, we can start upgrading or updating benefits for subscription users, which is the upgradeSubscriptionCredits

 method.